Mladen Krstajić: Serbia

 Krstajić began his managerial career as assistant coach of the Serbia national team for the 2018 FIFA World Cup qualifiers.

 In October 2017 after head coach Slavoljub Muslin's dismissal, Krstajić succeeded him as head coach of the Serbia national team, initially as caretaker.
 Krstajić led the team on the Asian tour where Serbia defeated China (2–0) and drew with South Korea (1–1).
 In December, it was announced he would take on the role permanently and at least until the end of the 2018 FIFA World Cup.

 On 13 June 2019, Krstajić was sacked from the position after a dismal 5–0 loss in a UEFA Euro 2020 qualifier against Ukraine.

 TSC

 Krstajić became head coach of TSC in January 2021.
 He left the club in October.

 Maccabi Tel Aviv

 On 9 December 2021, Krstajić was appointed manager of Israeli Premier League club Maccabi Tel Aviv.

 Bulgaria

 On 21 July 2022, Krstajić was named head coach of the Bulgaria national team until 2024.
+He was sacked from the position on 26 October 2023 due to bad results.